Fun Things To Do in Utah in the Winter

 Yes, it’s true.
 There is an ice castle in Utah, and it is absolutely magical, especially when it’s illuminated at night.
 This is all thanks to the sculptors who gather yearly and work hard to turn Utah’s ice-covered land into a spectacular castle.

-At the Midway Ice Castle, visitors can enjoy exploring different rooms that have various themes and attractions.
+At the Midway Ice Castles, visitors can enjoy exploring different rooms that have various themes and attractions.
 Some rooms even have slides inside.

 Once you have finished going around the rooms, gather around the fire pit and sip hot drinks to talk about the awesome adventure.